 Cannabis-industry events came back en masse in the latter part of 2021.
-In 2022, there will be more events than ever, unless viruses persist.
-Here's a list of 50+ expos, conferences and festivals.
+In 2022, there will be more events than ever.
+Here's a list of 100+ expos, conferences and festivals.

 While five blue states legalized adult use via legislation, red states pushed back against voter initiatives passed in 2020.
 Pot prisoners were released, events began going live again and Willie Nelson turned 88.